MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgPolicyRoleManagementPolicy.md

   - `[UnifiedRoleManagementPolicyId <String>]`: key: id of unifiedRoleManagementPolicy
   - `[UnifiedRoleManagementPolicyRuleId <String>]`: key: id of unifiedRoleManagementPolicyRule
   - `[UsageRightId <String>]`: key: id of usageRight
+  - `[UserFlowLanguageConfigurationId <String>]`: key: id of userFlowLanguageConfiguration
+  - `[UserFlowLanguagePageId <String>]`: key: id of userFlowLanguagePage
   - `[UserId <String>]`: key: id of user
   - `[WindowsHelloForBusinessAuthenticationMethodId <String>]`: key: id of windowsHelloForBusinessAuthenticationMethod

-LASTMODIFIEDBY `<IMicrosoftGraphIdentity>`: identity
+LASTMODIFIEDBY <IMicrosoftGraphIdentity>: identity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+  - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.

-RULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule\[]>: The collection of rules like approval rules and expiration rules.
+RULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>: The collection of rules like approval rules and expiration rules.
 Supports $expand.
   - `[Id <String>]`:
   - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
     - `[(Any) <Object>]`: This indicates any property can be added to this object.